 Elkhorn Soccer Club strives to provide an affordable soccer experience for all participants.
-We realize the financial commitment is great and we are committed to working with our families to be sure every child can enjoy playing soccer within our club.
+We realized the financial commitment is great and we are committed to working with our families to be sure every child can enjoy playing soccer within our club.

 To help families budget for their specific soccer program we offer the flexibility of using an installment payment plan for the Select program.
 By going through the regular registration process, families can set up a payment plan in multiple installments.
 This can minimize the financial impact of having to pay for a full program upfront.

 If the timing and amount of traditional installment plans are not sufficient to meet your family’s needs and you still have the ability to pay the full amount of your annual membership dues, we are happy to work with your family on an alternative payment plan.

 While the installment plan helps the majority of our families make the soccer year affordable, some families may still need financial assistance in order for their child(ren) to participate.
 Elkhorn Soccer Club offers aid to players who demonstrate need.
 If your family is in need of financial assistance for the upcoming soccer year/season please complete the financial aid form.

 Elkhorn Soccer Club financial aid awards vary according to need.
 Awards will be granted in increments of 25%, 50%, and 100%.
 The incremental amount will be based on your family’s individual financial situation.
 Among the criteria when determining financial awards are: level of financial need, family size, player(s) age, and your player’s/family’s relevant history within Elkhorn Soccer Club.